OpenDataServices/developer-docs/tools-generic.md

 Wget
 ----

-Wget is a common tool used for downloading files, including Open Data Services data.
+Wget is a common tool used for downloading files.

 **Issues**